DFE-Digital/find-a-lost-trn/app/views/static/privacy.md

 ### Hosting services

-We host our services on GOV.UK PaaS, which encrypts your data to prevent it being accessed by unauthorised people.
+We host our services on AKS which encrypts your data to prevent it being accessed by unauthorised people.

 ### Auditors